 - Seattle Meowtropolitan Cat Café.

 This one of a kind concept is noted as Seattle’s first Cat Café.
 The beauty of their mission is to bring cats in need of homes into their “cat lounge,” where you can enjoy a cup of locally roasted coffee and pet the fur-babies at your leisure.
-If you end up falling in love with one or five for the matter, you have the option to adopt and bring home.
+If you end up falling in love with one or five for that matter, you have the option to adopt and bring home.
 Such a clever, heartwarming idea!

 Image Source: Seattle Times